 - Religious Zionism: to merge public law and the Torah.

-- Post-Zionism: to erase Jewish national identity by (1) substituting “multiculturalism” for the Jewish content of the public school curriculum; (2) transform Israel into “a state of its citizens”; and (3) yield Judea, Samaria, and Gaza—including eastern Jerusalem and the Temple Mount—to the Arabs for the sake of peace.
+- Post-Zionism: to erase Jewish national identity by (1) substituting “multiculturalism” for the Jewish content of the public school curriculum; (2) transform Israel into “a state of its citizens”; and (3) withdrawing from almost all land gained or regained in the Six-Day War of June 1967, including eastern Jerusalem and the Temple Mount; (4) erasing the collective memory of the Jewish people.

 - Three Basic Principles of an Authentic Jewish Party